BodbDearg/PsyDoom/README.md

     - F6: Show all map things
     - F7: Show all map lines
     - F8: VRAM Viewer (functionality hidden in retail)
+- Multiplayer/link-cable emulation
+    - PsyDoom now supports an emulation of the original 'Link Cable' multiplayer functionality, over regular TCP.
+    - This requires a VERY low latency network connection to be playable as the game's network protocol is synchronous and not lag tolerant, Ethernet or very fast wifi is HIGHLY recommended.
+    - Player 1 is the 'server' and listens for connections from Player 2, the 'client'.
+    - To specify the machine as a server, add the following command line switch (listen port is optional, defaults to `666`):
+        - `-server [LISTEN_PORT]`
+    - To specify the current machine as a client, add the `-client` switch and specify the server host name afterwards:
+        - `-client [SERVER_HOST_NAME_AND_PORT]`
+    - If you need to specify a server port other than the default `666`, use the following format:
+        - `-client 192.168.0.2:12345`
 - Hacky/temp 'mods' system.
     - You can override any game files by supplying the game with a directory containing those overrides.
     - Specify the directory using the `-datadir <MY_DIRECTORY_PATH>` command line argument.